-Serotonin and catecholamines such as norepinephrine, epinephrine, and dopamine are active in the brain as well as in the gut.13 Research suggests that these neurotransmitters regulate not only blood flow, but influence gut motility, nutrient absorption, the GI innate immune system, and the microbiome.13 Studies suggest that stress-mediated changes, like changes in the level of catecholamines, may shift the microbial colonization patterns of the intestine and alter one’s susceptibility to infection.14 Conversely, changes in the microbiome may lead to a spectrum of other physiological changes, including HPA activation and altered autonomic nervous system (ANS) responses.11
+Serotonin and catecholamines such as norepinephrine, epinephrine, and dopamine are active in the brain as well as in the gut.14 These neurotransmitters regulate not only blood flow but influence gut motility, nutrient absorption, the GI innate immune system, and the microbiome.14 Stress-mediated changes, like changes in the level of catecholamines, may shift the microbial colonization patterns of the intestine and alter one’s susceptibility to infection.15 Conversely, changes in the microbiome may lead to a spectrum of other physiological changes, including HPA activation and altered autonomic nervous system (ANS) responses.12

-In addition to neurotransmitters, peptide hormones released from the gut also contribute to the bidirectional gut-brain communication through binding receptors on immune cells and vagus nerve terminals.1 Research also suggests that gut peptide concentrations are modulated by enteric microbiota signals, and may actually vary according to the microbiota composition.1 In this communication context, research suggests that gut microbiota play a role in regulating stress-related conditions such as anxiety and depression.1 Other examples include the following:
+In addition to neurotransmitters, peptide hormones released from the gut may also contribute to the bidirectional gut-brain communication through binding receptors on immune cells and vagus nerve terminals.1 Gut peptide concentrations are modulated by enteric microbiota signals and may actually vary according to the microbiota composition.1 In this communication context, gut microbiota may play a role in regulating stress-related conditions such as anxiety and depression.1 Studies suggest that:

-- Major depressive disorder (MDD) is associated with changes in gut permeability and microbiota composition.4
+- Major depressive disorder (MDD) is associated with changes in gut permeability and microbiota composition.4,5

-- Episodes of anxiety and depression may be experienced more frequently in patients with GI disorders like irritable bowel syndrome (IBS).6
+- Episodes of anxiety and depression may be experienced more frequently in patients with GI disorders like irritable bowel syndrome (IBS).7

-- Negative emotions, stressful life events, and personality traits like neuroticism have also been associated with colitis, Crohn’s disease, and dyspepsia.6
+- Negative emotions, stressful life events, and personality traits like neuroticism have also been associated with colitis, Crohn’s disease, and dyspepsia.7

-A cornerstone of Functional Medicine is the development of personalized treatment strategies that address root causes of chronic conditions, and stress is one of the modifiable lifestyle factors that may be addressed in a patient’s intervention.
-Transforming the body’s response to stress may lead to more positive health outcomes, and research suggests that some techniques have the potential power to bolster immune function,15 strengthening overall resilience.
+The personalized treatment strategies that address root causes of chronic conditions are the cornerstones of the functional medicine model, and stress is but one modifiable lifestyle factor that may be addressed in a patient’s intervention.
+Transforming the body’s response to stress may lead to more positive health outcomes, and some techniques have the potential power to bolster immune function,17 strengthening overall resilience.

-A recent review evaluated the effectiveness of stress management for inflammatory bowel disease (IBD), a chronic intestinal inflammatory condition associated with dysfunctional interactions between the gut and the brain.7 While there are inconsistencies among studies, many found that stress management techniques such as the following had beneficial effects on inflammatory activity, anxiety status, and quality of life in IBD patients:7
+A recent review evaluated the effectiveness of stress management for inflammatory bowel disease (IBD), a chronic intestinal inflammatory condition associated with dysfunctional interactions between the gut and the brain.8 While there are some inconsistencies among studies, many found that stress management techniques had beneficial effects on inflammatory activity, anxiety status, and quality of life in IBD patients.8 These include:

 - Mindfulness meditation practice.